-The second assessment module in the Structured Interview consists of a series of hypothetical scenarios designed to test the candidate's situational judgment.

-Assessors will give the candidate a brief scenario to read that provides information about the country and the candidate's position in the embassy, setting the scene for the hypothetical situation.
-Dimensions scored during this exercise include: Planning and Organizing, Working with Others, Cultural Adaptability, Initiative and Leadership, Judgment, Objectivity and Integrity, Information Integration and Analysis, Resourcefulness, and Composure.
+C. Hypothetical Scenarios This assessment module in the Structured Interview consists of a series of hypothetical scenarios designed to test the candidate's situational judgment.
+Assessors will share a brief scenario to read that provides information about a country and the candidate's position in the embassy, setting the scene for the hypothetical situation.
 Although the problems presented in this exercise are hypothetical, they are closely related to real-life situations regularly encountered by Foreign Service Officers overseas.
 Candidates are advised, however, that, while the problems occur in a Foreign Service setting, candidates are not expected to know how an Embassy operates or to be familiar with government rules and regulations.
-Rather, candidates are asked to fashion a solution that employs good judgment and common sense.
+Rather, candidates are asked to suggest a solution that employs good judgment and common sense.
 The hypothetical scenarios and questions will not necessarily be related to the candidate's career track.
 The hypothetical scenarios challenge candidates to think quickly.
 Assessors look for a candidate who can organize for action, take responsibility, and respond to new situations creatively and effectively.
-While there is no single right or correct answer, a strong candidate will demonstrate mature thinking, recognize alternative approaches, and consider both the long- and short-term consequences of responses.
+While there is no single correct answer, a strong candidate will demonstrate mature thinking, recognize alternative approaches, and consider both the long- and short-term consequences of responses.
 In responding to these questions, candidates should:

-- Be as thorough and complete as they can be in their approach to solving the problem; - Make sure they have covered the most important courses of action before the examiner moves on; and - Consider more than one possible course of action.
+- Be as thorough and complete as they can be in their approach to solving the problem; - Make sure they have covered the most important courses of action before the examiner moves on; and, - Consider more than one possible course of action.